Background

 That spurred the first (and hopefully last) Great Everfi Component-Off™: we pitted competing components from platforms and products against one another, holding working sessions to dissect their behavior, style, and utility.

-Proof of Concept
+Concept

 Foundations